Are you interested in joining our Community?

 Are there Disabled facilities?

 There are disabled facilities – there is a side entrance for those accessing the Cathedral itself, as well as a ramp to the toilets on the lower floor.
-If in any doubt, please speak to the Administrator, Churchwardens or Verger.
-For events at the Cathedral, it can be arranged to reserve a parking space at the side entrance – speak to the Administrator or Verger about this.
+If in any doubt, please speak to the Administrator or one of the Cathedral Wardens.
+For events at the Cathedral, it can be arranged to reserve a parking space at the side entrance – speak to the Administrator about this.

 How do I volunteer?